ViGrey/neszip-example/README.md

 **_neszip Example is created by Vi Grey (https://vigrey.com) <vi@vigrey.com> and is licensed under the BSD 2-Clause License.
 Read LICENSE for license text._**

-#### A blog post with details about how this works can be found at https://vigrey.com/blog/this-nes-rom-also-zip-file
+#### A blog post with details about how this project works can be found at https://vigrey.com/blog/this-nes-rom-also-zip-file

+This projects was also featured on [Hackaday](https://hackaday.com/2018/02/06/this-nes-rom-is-a-zip-of-its-source)

 #### Description: